 Santa Clara University

 Santa Clara University (https://www.scu.edu) is a comprehensive Jesuit, Catholic university, located in the heart of Silicon Valley.
-Distinguished by the highest retention rate of any US master’s university, and ranked second among all master’s universities in the West by U.S. News and World Report, Santa Clara University is California’s oldest operating institution of higher education.
-The School of Engineering is committed to improving the human condition through engineering education, practice, and scholarship, promoting the University’s mission to ‘fashion a more humane, just and sustainable world’.
+Distinguished by the highest retention rate and has been ranked first among all master’s universities in the West by U.S. News and World Report, Santa Clara University is now elevated to a new category in national rankings, “Doctoral/Professional Universities.”
+Santa Clara University is California’s oldest operating institution of higher-education.
+The School of Engineering is committed to improving the human condition through engineering education, practice, and scholarship, promoting the University’s mission to ‘fashion a more humane, just and sustainable world.’

 SCU maintains small class sizes and promotes close faculty/student interaction.
 The University enrollment is approximately 5,500 undergraduate and 3,700 graduate students.
-The Department (http://www.scu.edu/engineering/cse/) offers B.S., M.S. and Ph.D. degrees, with 20 full-time faculty, and a strong pool of approximately 30 part-time adjunct faculty who instruct over 350 undergraduate majors, and about 420 part-time and full-time graduate majors.
+The Department (http://www.scu.edu/engineering/cse/) offers B.S., M.S. and Ph.D. degrees, with 22 full-time faculty, and a strong pool of approximately 25 part-time adjunct faculty who instruct about 400 undergraduate majors, and about 500 part-time and full- time graduate (M.S. and Ph.D.) majors.
 The School of Engineering maintains strong ties to local industry.

 EEO / AA Policy: